ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="SPL" }

-Here we are just looking up the existing hostname and comparing it to the one that was just querired.
-The "where" condition will then remove any events that have a match allowing us to write to the lookup only when there is a change or new record.
+Here, we are just looking up the existing hostname and comparing it to the one queried.
+The "where" condition will then remove any events with a match, allowing us to write to the lookup only when there is a change or new record.

 **Full example with change**